tychonievich/gx-g7-names/README.md

 # GEDCOM-X Names in GEDCOM 7

-The purpose of this set of extensions to [GEDCOM 7.0](https://gedcom.io) is to allow [GEDCOM-X](https://gedcomx.org)'s name structures in GEDOCM 7.
+The purpose of this set of extensions to [GEDCOM 7.0](https://gedcom.io) is to port [GEDCOM-X](https://gedcomx.org)'s more versatile name structures in GEDOCM 7.

 This document uses prefix notation: any URI beginning with one of the following short prefixes followed by a colon